aridjayarecipes/cutesrecipes.web.app/content/post/2157-simple-way-to-prepare-speedy-plum-cake.md

 1. Make ready 2/3 cup oil

-Plum Cake Recipe, Learn how to make Plum Cake (absolutely delicious recipe of Plum Cake This Plum Cake recipe is Excellent and find more Great recipes, tried &amp; tested recipes from NDTV Food.
+Plum Cake Recipe, Learn how to make Plum Cake (absolutely delicious recipe of Plum Cake This Plum Cake recipe is Excellent and find more Great recipes, tried & tested recipes from NDTV Food.
 A plum cake that you can make quickly and safely.
 Photos and step-by-step instructions help you bake.
 Plum Cake Recipe, a nostalgic Fruit Cake with Sponge Dough.

 <!--inarticleads2-->